rgylling/portfolio/README.md

 #Class-09 Functional Programming Documentation
 My first high order function will be a very simple test of my knowledge of high order functions.
 In my code you can see one line that is hiding my about me section as soon as the user loads the page..
 I am going to make a function that hides whatever I pass it.
 Then I will make a function that accepts that function and also retrieves the element from the DOM utilizing Jquery.

+For my second high order function that generates a closure I will be taking input from a user in the form of their name.
+I will store their name in a variable.
+In my high order function I will accept a string as an argument based on which page the user is on eg: 'welcome to my homepage'.
+After I call the high order function with the string it will return a function with the users input (name) and append everything to the page appending something like hello (users name) welcome to my home page!